writechoiceorg/rocketlawyer/pages/concepts-page.md

 **RocketSign** is Rocket Lawyer’s digital signing solution, comprising two main components:

 - **RocketSign Embedded UX**: An embedded user interface that allows users to interact with and sign documents directly within your platform.
-This feature enables document preparation, signing, and management seamlessly within your application.
+This feature enables document preparation, signing, and management to be seamlessly integrated into your application.

 - **RocketSign API Endpoints**: A set of APIs that manage the document signing process and binder-related tasks programmatically, including preparing documents, managing parties, and tracking the status of the legal process.

-Below we provide definitions for terms related to the **RocketSign Embedded UX** and the **RocketSign API Endpoints**:
+Below, we provide definitions for terms related to the **RocketSign Embedded UX** and the **RocketSign API Endpoints**:

 ### RocketSign Embedded UX